 \subsubsection{Type and Detail of presented information}

-The type and detail of information presented to the user play a vital role in optimally addressing the effectiveness of information transfer, along with addressing their trust and user concerns.
+The type and detail of information presented to the user play a vital role in optimally addressing the effectiveness of information transfer and their trust and user concerns.
 In the case of blind users, regarding the presentation and transmission of information, findings suggest that passengers of autonomous shuttles desired all three types of information (basic, technical, and supplementary) during their ride\cite{linnartz2022information}.
 The basic information would be similar to the information currently given by current public transportation systems, like the next destination and information such as stopping or departing.
-Technical information would be the explanation of how the shuttle works and real-time sensor data of what the autonomous shuttle is detecting, which was also desired to be shown by default.
+Technical information would explain how the shuttle works, and real-time sensor data of what the autonomous shuttle is detecting, to be shown by default.
 The supplementary information would be those that would be given in case of a problem with the shuttle and how it can improve the users' feeling of safety within the shuttle during the ride when such situations are encountered.
 Blind users also felt their concerns and apprehension being addressed when they were aware of their surroundings with the help of increased situational awareness and interaction, thus enhancing their intent to use these technologies \cite{brinkley2019open}.